The housing market in Switzerland

 Introduction to the Swiss mortgage system

-You can find comprehensive advice on the mortgage system in Switzerland on the Credit Suisse mortgage pages.
+You can get comprehensive advice on the mortgage system in Switzerland from Credit Suisse.

 Tenants in Switzerland are protected by the law and given more rights compared to many other countries.
 Tenants associations like ASLOCA (Association de défense des locataires)/Mietverband offer legal advice to its members.